This website helps prepare the forms required for Divorce in Georgia

 Wait for the Clerk’s Confirmation

-After submitting your Petition for Divorce, you must wait for the Clerk of the Superior Court in Georgia to officially record your filing and assign a case number.
+After submitting your Complaint for Divorce, you must wait for the Clerk of the Superior Court in Georgia to process and officially record your filing and assign a case number.
 Processing times vary by county but are typically completed within a few business days.

-During this waiting period, check your LegalAtoms dashboard and watch for any updates or notifications from the Clerk’s office.
-Once your petition is recorded, the Clerk will return the filed copy and make certified copies available upon request.
+During this waiting period, check your LegalAtoms dashboard for updates or any notifications from the Clerk’s office.
+Once your complaint is recorded, the Clerk will return a filed copy and make certified copies available upon request.

 If your filing is complete and accurate, it will be accepted without issue.
 However, if any required information or signatures are missing, the Clerk may reject the filing.
-You’ll need to correct and resubmit the petition before your Georgia divorce case can proceed.
+You will need to correct and resubmit the complaint before your divorce case can proceed.

 Step 7